doocs/leetcode/lcof/面试题26. 树的子结构/README.md

 class Solution:
-    def isSubStructure(self, A: TreeNode, B: TreeNode) -> bool: return self.sub(A, B) if B else False
+    def isSubStructure(self, A: TreeNode, B: TreeNode) -> bool: def sub(A, B):
+            """判断从当前A节点开始，是否包含B"""

-    def sub(self, A: TreeNode, B: TreeNode) -> bool: if B is None:
+            if B is None:
                 return True
             if A is None:
                 return False
-        if A.val == B.val:
-            return self.same(A, B) or self.sub(A.left, B) or self.sub(A.right, B)
-        return self.sub(A.left, B) or self.sub(A.right, B)

-    def same(self, A: TreeNode, B: TreeNode) -> bool: if B is None:
-            return True
+            return A.val == B.val and sub(A.left, B.left) and sub(A.right, B.right)
-        if A is None or A.val != B.val:
+        if B is None or A is None:
             return False
-        return self.same(A.left, B.left) and self.same(A.right, B.right)
+        if A.val != B.val:
+            return self.isSubStructure(A.left, B) or self.isSubStructure(A.right, B)
+        return sub(A, B) or self.isSubStructure(A.left, B) or self.isSubStructure(A.right, B)
 ```

 ### **Java**